Frequently Asked Questions

 You and other Class Members will not be separately charged for these lawyers, who are referred to as “Class Counsel.”
 If you want to be represented by your own lawyer, you may hire one at your own expense.

 |16.||HOW WILL THE LAWYERS BE PAID?
 ARE THE CLASS REPRESENTATIVES BEING PAID?|

-Class Counsel have asked the Court for fees and costs up to $3,675,000.
-Class Counsel also have asked for an enhancement payment of up to $5,000 each for Patrick Cotter and Alejandra Maciel, and up to $2,500 for Jeffrey Knudson, for their services as the Class Representatives and for their efforts in bringing this case.
-The actual amounts awarded to Class Counsel and the Class Representatives will be determined by the Court.
-A copy of Class Counsel’s Motion for Attorneys’ Fees is available in the Court Documents tab on this website.
+The Court awarded Class Counsel fees in the amount of $3,654,116.62.
+The Court also awarded enhancement payments of $5,000 each for Patrick Cotter and Alejandra Maciel, and $2,500 for Jeffrey Knudson, for their services as the Class Representatives and for their efforts in bringing this case.
+A copy of the Court’s Order Granting Final Approval is available in the Court Documents tab on this website.